hpssjellis/gitpod-portenta-websocket/README.md

 2. load this github using gitpod.io with this link  https://gitpod.io/#github.com/hpssjellis/gitpod-portenta-websocket

-3. set urlk to public
+3. set the URL to public

 4. click on PORTS in the middle of the screen and load the browser "globe"